MicrosoftDocs/architecture-center/docs/example-scenario/cobalt/cobalt-white-paper.md

 A template is made up of Terraform modules that handle provisioning the services required by the deployed application.
 These include such services as those needed for scalable application deployments, application and infrastructure observability (monitoring), security, and other isolated application dependencies for things like storage, VNet integration, and CosmosDB.
 The template structure for an Azure Isolated Service, Single Region is shown in the following diagram, which is a mapping of Cobalt Modules to Azure services and features.

 Cobalt templates can use any of several Terraform modules that can be using in provisioning services provided by Azure.
-Figure 3 illustrates these modules and how they map to Azure services and features.
+Figure 3 illustrates these modules and how they map to Azure services and features according to the topology discussed below in [Deployment Topology](#deployment-topology).

+<a id="figure3"></a>

 :::image type="content" source="./media/cobalt-module-mapping-azure.png" alt-text="diagram of how Terraform modules map to Azure services and features":::